Raworc/raworc/README.md

 - Persistent volume management for session state
 - Session remixing and continuation capabilities
 - Kubernetes-native deployment and scaling
-- GraphQL API for flexible data access
+- REST API with comprehensive OpenAPI documentation

 ### Out of Scope